piercefreeman/mountaineer/docs/view.md

 # Views

 Your React app should be initialized in the `/views` folder of your filzl project.
 This is the directory where we look for package.json and tsconfig.json, and where esbuild looks for specific build-time overrides.
-In other words, the views folder should look much like your frontend application if you were building an SPA.
+In other words, the views folder should look just like your frontend application if you were building a Single-Page-App (SPA).
 It's just embedded within your larger filzl project.

 We expect that all controller views will be labeled as a `page.tsx`, so they'll typically sit in a folder with themselves and other tightly connected React components.
 These views should have one default export, which is your page constructor: